-The system is noncontributory, except for employees who joined the New York State and Local Employees' Retirement System (the System) after July 27, 1976 and prior to January 1, 2010 who contribute 3% of their salary, except that employees in the System more then ten years are no longer required to contribute.
-Employees who joined after January 1, 2010 and prior to April 1, 2012, contribute 3.0% of their salary throughout their active membership.
-For employees who joined after April 1, 2012, employees contribute 3% of their salary until April 1, 2013 and then contribute 3%-6% of their salary throughout their active membership.
-Under the authority of the NYSRSSL, the Comptroller shall certify annually the rates expressed as proportions of payroll of members, which shall be used in computing the contributions required to be made by employers to the pension accumulation fund.
+The System is noncontributory for the employee who joined prior to July 27, 1976.
+For employees who joined the System after July 27, 1976, and prior to January 1, 2010, employees contribute 3% of their salary, except that employees in the System more than ten years are no longer required to contribute.
+For employees who joined after January 1, 2010, employees in the System contribute 3% of their salary throughout their active membership.
+The Comptroller certifies the rates expressed as proportions of members' payroll annually which are used in computing the contributions required to be made by employers to the pension accumulation fund.
+Employees who join on or after April 1, 2012 will contribute 3% of their reportable salary.

+The System cannot be diminished or impaired.
+Benefits can be reduced for future membership only by an act of the New York State Legislature.
 COMIDA is required to contribute at an actuarially determined rate.
-COMIDA contributed 100% of the required contributions for the current year and two preceding years as follows:
+The required contributions for the current and two preceding years were: